 About Food Bank

 As an independent, nonprofit 501(c)3 organization, Food Bank meets the Better Business Bureau's charity standards.
-Food Bank is a certified member of both Feeding America and the Food Bank Association of New York State.
+Food Bank is a certified member of Feeding America.
 To view our Form 990, click here.
 For a consolidated financial audit, click here.